 Traditionally, it stands for implementing the star or snowflake schema from the perspective of the data warehouse BI solution.

-What is Centralized Data Modeling?
+What Is Centralized Data Modeling?

-How to Load Data in Power BI?
+How Is the Data Loaded into Power BI?

 Data can be loaded into the Power BI report by importing it from another source, such as the data warehouse database specially optimized for business intelligence operations.